Toremifene Citrate (tore-EM-i-feen SIT-rate)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have had a blood clot, or if you have a problem that might make you more likely to get one.
-Make sure your doctor knows if you have liver problems.
+- Make sure your doctor knows if you are breastfeeding, or if you have had a blood clot or have other medical conditions that might make you more likely to get one.
+Tell your doctor if you have liver problems (including cirrhosis), bone problems, congestive heart failure, heart rhythm problems (such as QT prolongation), or problems with your uterus (womb).

 Possible Side Effects While Using This Medicine